 * Read BME UNDERGRADUATE RESEARCH GUIDE introducing the world of research to undergraduates from all backgrounds.
 In particular, this guide has practical tips on how to connect with the lab’s principal investigator, as well as information on what kind of work you will be doing as a researcher.

 By participating in undergraduate research, you can not only contribute to our greater scientific knowledge but also learn hands-on technical skills and demonstrate your strong work ethic to future employers.
-That is why our students participate in groundbreaking research projects in research labs in the BME Department, as well as labs in related departments throughout the College of Engineering or Arts and Sciences, and the Schools of Medicine, Veterinary Medicine, Pharmacy, Dentistry, Nursing, and Public Health.
+That is why our students participate in groundbreaking research projects in research labs in the BME Department, as well as labs in related departments throughout the College of Engineering or Arts and Sciences and the Schools of Medicine, Veterinary Medicine, Pharmacy, Dentistry, Nursing and Public Health.
 Many students participate in summer research opportunities, such as REUs, at other universities as well.

 Students may conduct work as a volunteer, for pay, or for credit.
 Students also participate in research through the Abrams Scholars and Lucas Scholars programs (see below).
 We also encourage students to present at the UNC Celebration of Undergraduate Research or NC State University Annual Symposium.
-The UNC Office for Undergraduate Research and NC State Office of Undergraduate Research have further information and resources on research opportunities and funding.
+The UNC Office for Undergraduate Research and the NC State Office of Undergraduate Research have further information and resources on research opportunities and funding.

 Questions?
 Contact the Chair of the Undergraduate Research Committee, Dr. Brian Diekman email@example.com